harshnehal1996/Self-Driving-Vehicle-With-Carla/perception/README.md

 * Main Program file : [main.cpp](https://github.com/harshnehal1996/Self-Driving-Vehicle-With-Carla/blob/master/perception/localization/main.cpp)

 ### Target
-* Using camera and imu data, localize within the lidar map build earlier.
+* Using camera and imu data, localize within the segmented **lidar map** build [earlier](https://github.com/harshnehal1996/Self-Driving-Vehicle-With-Carla/tree/master/perception#target).

-### Method
+### Process Description
 * Similar to the above method, I collect the data([collect_trajectory.py](https://github.com/harshnehal1996/Self-Driving-Vehicle-With-Carla/blob/master/data_collection_scripts/perception/localization/collect_trajectory.py)) and run [R2D2](https://github.com/naver/r2d2) to create keypoints for the entire trajectory.
-This process in real-life should happen in while collection in an online way but due to limited hardware I can't run Carla Simulator and R2D2, which are both gpu hungry, in tandem.
+This process in reallife should happen in while collection in an online way but due to limited hardware I can't run Carla Simulator and R2D2, which are both gpu hungry, in tandem.

+* Implemented a [sqrtUkfFilter](https://www.researchgate.net/publication/3908304_The_Square-Root_Unscented_Kalman_Filter_for_State_and_Parameter-Estimation) for localization.
+The state vector contains {x, y, z, roll, pitch, yaw, roll_rate, pitch_rate, yaw_rate, velocity, acceleration}.

-* I implemented a [sqrtUkfFilter](https://www.researchgate.net/publication/3908304_The_Square-Root_Unscented_Kalman_Filter_for_State_and_Parameter-Estimation).
-The motion update model I used was 3D CTRV(constant turn rate and constant velocity)([paper](https://arxiv.org/pdf/2002.04849.pdf)).
+* In the Motion update State : The model I used was 3D CTRV(constant turn rate and constant velocity)([paper](https://arxiv.org/pdf/2002.04849.pdf)).
 This model extends CTRV to 3D case to also account for changes in pitch, roll and z.

+* In the Observation step :
+	1. Find candidate cameraFrames(max 3) from the lidar map that is close to the current mean location estimate after the motion update step.
+	2. Match Keypoints in the current camera observation to the candidate cameraFrames
+	3. Use either *Fundamental matrix or RANSAC PNP* method provided by opencv to eliminate outliers in the matched pairs.
+	4. Project points from cameraFrames to current camera observation for each sigma point state vector sampled.
+	5. The 2D location the keypoint is the observation(**z**) and the projection location forms the value of observation function(**H(x)**) for each sigma points.

-### Things to Consider
+### Issues
-1. Program should be efficient enough to deal with large amounts of lidar data points
-2. Accuracy of 3D location of the keypoints will affect the localization accuracy within it
-3. Accurate procedure to determine the class(road, lane marking, building, sidewalk) of a lidar data point
+*